-What Is the Credit Card Minimum Payment Amount?
+What Is the Minimum Payment on My Credit Card?

 Your credit card represents a line of credit that has been extended to you.
 And when you make a charge, you are receiving a loan.
 When you opened your credit card account, you agreed to the payment terms of this loan.
-One of those terms is that you have to pay back the loan at the applicable APR.
-The smallest amount of money that you must pay each month is the minimum payment.
+One of those terms is that you have to pay back the loan at the applicable annual percentage rate (APR).
+The smallest amount of money that you are required to pay each month is the minimum payment.

 The minimum payment amount is different from other amounts that will appear on your paper or digital statements.
 For instance, your statement will include a “statement balance,” which is the total amount of outstanding charges and fees on your account at the time your statement cycle closed.
 It will not represent any charges or fees on your account, or payments made, since the statement period ended.